April is available for the following clinics/seminars/workshops

 I have taken many students with ‘hard-mouth’ horses and within a single lesson found softness.
 Hard mouths is more of a ‘conditioned response’ horses get from pain avoidance, and you don’t need a martingale to further force a horse into submission.

-I have video on the use of specialty equipment but I also state that it is used sparingly, and usually at the end of a ride.
+I have video on Youtube (German martingale) but I also state that it is used sparingly.
 It is not for daily use.

 April produced and hosted HorseTales TV for 6 season.
 The show ran monthly on Delta Cable, and educated all levels of riders on how to improve every aspect of horse ownership and riding.
 She is now working on a new series of Equine television.